bright/new-www/content/blog/top-5-ui-ux-design-trends-in-2025.md

 **Presenting the user experience trends shaping 2025 — from pushing the boundaries of minimalism to the real-life implementation of AI in the design process.
 With 2024 long forgotten, the future of UX design is here!
 UI and UX enthusiasts, are you ready for these exciting UX design trends?**

 <div className="image">![UX trends 2025](/images/ux_trends_2025.png "UX trends 2025")</div>

+## Typography is the new 2025 UI storyteller

+In 2025, **minimalism will reach new extremes, with typography taking center stage**.
+Expect even more white space and creative typography: combining various fonts and basing the entire UI around the text.
+In some cases, typography might even overshadow illustrations, photos, and videos.

+**Typography is becoming self-sufficient content**.
+It's no longer just about providing information — now it's in charge of the entire storytelling process.